How to Use a Chainsaw Safely

 However, with equipment that uses such strength and force to perform its job, there are many safety measures that should be followed to ensure that your chainsaw does what it is supposed to without causing any harm.
 Whether you’re an experienced tree surgeon Bury St Edmunds or a first-time chainsaw user, read on to find out how to use your chainsaw safely:

-Chainsaws are potentially dangerous when used in the wrong way, so preparing before even picking it up is essential.
+When used incorrectly, chainsaws can be dangerous, so preparing before even picking it up is essential.
 If you have just bought one of our chainsaws that include top manufacturers such as Toro, SARP, Stiga and Stihl, it is important to thoroughly read the instruction manual so you know exactly how the specific model works.
 Next, you should make sure you are wearing the right protective clothing to be safely operating a chainsaw – this will include a hard hat, leather gloves, goggles, hard-toe shoes, hearing protectors and avoiding wearing any baggy clothing.

 You should then plan a strategy for whatever you are cutting.